Meghan Markle & Prince Harry’s Wedding Rings Follow A Long Royal Tradition

 The new Duchess of Sussex completed her royal wedding look with a traditionally long veil and simple, yet elegant gown designed by Clare Waight Keller of Givenchy, who followed behind her as she stepped out of the car.

-Markle also wore the Queen Mary Diamond Bandeau tiara, a diamond and opal-encrusted tiara that was commissioned for Queen Mary, wife of King George V, by English jeweler Garrard in 1925.
+Markle also wore the Queen Mary Diamond Bandeau tiara, a diamond and opal-encrusted tiara that was commissioned for Queen Mary, wife of King George V, by English jeweller Garrard in 1925.

 With all this tradition and history passed on to Markle, it's is safe to say to she is truly welcomed into the family.